 Why I developed my BEST traditional Gluten Free Hot Cross Buns Recipe

 I am SO excited to share this recipe with you… My Best EVER Gluten Free Hot Cross Buns.
 Developed, tweaked and re-worked over and over again until I reached Gluten Free Hot Cross Bun heaven.
-My waist-line won’t thank me, but hopefully you lovely people will.
-Because these are different from other gluten free Easter buns… They are not only soft, bready, fluffy, fruity, spicy, doughy deliciousness as soon as they have been made… They are also still soft and delicious a couple of days later.
+Because these are different from other gluten free Easter buns… Not only soft, fluffy, fruity, spicy, doughy deliciousness as soon as they have been made… But they are also STILL soft and delicious a couple of days later.
 No toaster required.
 Now… that’s rare!

 What are Hot Cross Buns and why do we have them at Easter?

-The Hot Cross Bun is an iconic Easter treat.
+Hot Cross Buns are an iconic Easter treat.
 But just in case any of you are scratching you head thinking ‘Really?… never heard of one’… A Hot Cross Bun is a yeasted sweet bun dappled with dried fruit (usually raisins, currants and (sometimes) sultanas), which has been marked on the top with a cross before baking.

 A short history…